 deaminase or in the purine nucleoside phosphorylase lead to two

 different immunodeficiency diseases by mechanisms that are not clearly

-is affected.
-The phosphorylase deficiency affects the T cells but B
+immunity is affected.
+The phosphorylase deficiency affects the T cells

 Whether or not methylated purines are catabolized depends upon the location of the methyl group.
 If the methyl is on an -NH2, it is removed along with the -NH2 and the core is metabolized in the usual fashion.
 If the methyl is on a ring nitrogen, the compound is excreted unchanged in the urine.